 Consist of an input rotating shaft, an output linear motion shaft (screw), and support bearings, all in a housing.
 Three common types are:

-- Machine Screw Jacks – Rotation of the input (worm) shaft turns the worm gear and drive nut.
+- Machine Screw: Rotation of the input (worm) shaft turns the worm gear and drive nut.
 The lead screw (lifting screw or stem) has an Acme or modified square-thread form.
 It is threaded through the drive nut and converts rotary motion of the nut to linear motion.

-- Ball Screw Jacks – The screw and nut are separated by a series of recirculating bearing balls.
-Higher lifting speeds and higher efficiency reduces the input power requirements to 2/3 of what is required for a machine screw jack.
+- Ball Screw: The screw and nut are separated by a series of recirculating bearing balls.
+Higher lifting speeds and efficiency reduce the input power requirement to 2/3 of what is required for a machine screw jack.

-- Roller Screw Jacks – Are more expensive than ball screws and commonly used in applications where load capacity, axial stiffness, speed, and acceleration and deceleration rates are stringent.
+- Roller Screw: More expensive than ball screws and used in applications where load capacity, axial stiffness, speed, and acceleration/deceleration rates are stringent.

-Before selecting a jack, determine: number of lifting points, total load per jack, and load movement (direction, speed, distance).
+Before selecting a jack, determine the number of lifting points, total load per jack, and load movement (direction, speed, distance).

 - Helix Linear